James Baker: Ford administration (1975–1976)

-Baker continued to work at Andrews Kurth before he received an appointment as Under Secretary of Commerce under Rogers Morton.
-Morton chose Baker after a trip to China where he spoke with Bush—then the U.S. Ambassador to China—who strongly recommended Baker for the role.
+Baker continued to work at Andrews Kurth before he received an appointment as under secretary of commerce under Rogers Morton.
+Morton chose Baker after a trip to China, where he spoke with Bush—then the U.S. ambassador to China—who strongly recommended Baker for the role.
 Baker was confirmed by the Senate in August 1975.

-Under Secretary of Commerce
+Under secretary of commerce

 In the role, Baker attended the White House as the department representative in discussions surrounding the economy.
-Baker was a key figure in pushing for protectionist policy toward Chinese textiles, over the objections of Secretary of State Henry Kissinger.
-In a campaign event in Oklahoma during Ford's primary campaign against Ronald Reagan, Baker also caused a mild controversy when he declared to anti-Kissinger conservatives that Ford would replace him should he win re-election.
+He was a key figure in pushing for protectionist policy toward Chinese textiles, over the objections of Secretary of State Henry Kissinger.
+In a campaign event in Oklahoma during Ford's primary campaign against Ronald Reagan, Baker caused a mild controversy when he declared to anti-Kissinger conservatives that Ford would replace him should he win re-election.
 White House Chief of Staff Dick Cheney sternly reprimanded Baker, who apologized to Kissinger.

 Baker was an occasional resource for political judgment in the campaign, including in the lead-up to Ford's loss to Reagan in the Texas primary.
 After the untimely death of political operative Jack Stiles, Morton—who was then running Ford's campaign—appointed Baker to be Ford's "delegate wrangler" during the 1976 Republican National Convention.

-Baker led the floor fight at the 1976 Republican National Convention for Ford, which the campaign button (above) depicts.
+Baker led the floor fight at the 1976 Republican National Convention for Ford, which this campaign button depicts.

 In Kansas City, Baker and his team narrowly won the floor fight for Ford, with the count of 1,187 to 1,070.
 According to his biographers, among Baker's strengths in the role were consistently accurate delegate estimates, especially compared to the fluctuating numbers offered by Reagan's representative, John Sears.
-Baker was hailed in a profile from The New York Times as a "Miracle Man."
+Baker was hailed in a profile by The New York Times as a "Miracle Man."
 His floor team included future campaign manager Paul Manafort.